techlahoma/board_meetings/2020/11_ug_report.md

     - New Deadline: Nov 22, 2020
     - Will reach out to each UGL via slack and email
     - New group applying for Entrepreneurship & Tech; Free Code Camp Oklahoma (combining all groups)
+  - Meetup:
+    - Emily: any updates on usage and comparable sites?
+    - Usage report: Emily or Jeff
+  - Monthly Webinars:
+    - No webinars for November, deciding on Decemeber
+    - Big Thank you to Dodzi and Chris for streaming them each month
+    - Hartwig Staff sponsored webinar with Crack the Code Book giveaway